JaiDeepakSharma/practical1/README.md

 - The system should allow users to book a vehicle for a specified period.
 - Users should be able to track vehicle availability in real time.
 - The system should generate billing invoices after rental completion.
+- The system should support vehicle maintenance tracking.
+- The system should manage driver assignments for vehicles.
+- Inventory items required for maintenance should be recorded and tracked.

 #### Non-Functional Requirements (NFRs)
 These describe constraints and behaviors of the system under certain conditions.
 Examples include: